spacetelescope/jdaviz/docs/specviz2d/plugins.rst

 The extraction step of the plugin extracts a 1D spectrum from an input 2D spectrum via `specreduce.extract <https://specreduce.readthedocs.io/en/latest/#module-specreduce.extract>`_.

-Once interacting with any of the inputs in the extract step, the live visualization will change to show the center (dotted) and edges (solid) of the extraction region.
+Once you interact with any of the inputs in the extract step or hover over that area of the plugin, the live visualization will change to show the center (dotted line) and edges (solid lines) of the extraction region.```

-The input 2D spectrum default to "From Plugin" which will use the settings defined in the Background step to create a background-subtracted image without needing to export it into the app itself.
+The input 2D spectrum defaults to "From Plugin", which will use the settings defined in the Background step to create a background-subtracted image without needing to export it into the app itself.
 To use a different 2D spectrum loaded in the app (or exported from the Background step), choose that from the dropdown instead.
 To skip background subtraction, choose the original 2D spectrum as input.

 To visualize or export the resulting 2D spectrum, provide a data label and click "Extract".
-The resulting spectrum object can be accessed from the API as any other data product in the spectrum viewer.
+The resulting spectrum object can be accessed from the API in the same way as any other data product in the spectrum viewer.

 .. _specviz2d-gaussian-smooth: